Oliver C. Brown

-Early years and KC & The Sunshine Band
+Early years and KC and the Sunshine Band

-Brown’s first big break came in Florida with TK Records as their in house percussionist.
+Brown's first big break came in Florida with TK Records as their in house percussionist.
 He recorded and/or toured with most of their artists, including Benny Latimore, Little Beaver, Clarence Reid, Betty Wright, Gwen McCrae, and George McCrae.
-Following this, he became one of the original members of KC and The Sunshine Band as they recorded their 1974 debut album Do It Good, followed by the album KC and the Sunshine Band which featured "Get Down Tonight" and "That's the Way (I Like It)", their first number one hits on the Billboard charts.
+Following this, he became one of the original members of KC and the Sunshine Band as they recorded their 1974 debut album Do It Good, followed by the album KC and the Sunshine Band which featured "Get Down Tonight" and "That's the Way (I Like It)", their first number one hits on the Billboard charts.

-Late 1970s & early 1980s
+Late 1970s and early 1980s

-After moving to Los Angeles, California, Brown expanded his musical horizons with the aid of his brother, Eddie Brown of the famed folk duet of the sixties, Joe and Eddie.
+After moving to Los Angeles, California, Brown expanded his musical horizons with the aid of his brother, Eddie Brown of Joe and Eddie.
 Eddie Brown arranged his first recording session in L.A. with Gene McDaniels who recorded the 1960s hit, "A Hundred Pounds of Clay".
 McDaniels was producing Nancy Wilson at the time, so Eddie told McDaniels of Oliver Brown’s credits with KC and The Sunshine Band, who were then featured on the cover of Cashbox magazine.
-McDaniels then invited Brown to the studio to meet him where to his surprise in the studio were sitting: George Duke on keyboards, Ron Carter on Bass, and Steve Gadd on drums.
-His knees began to knock, at the prospect of being thrown cold into a session with some of the world’s finest musicians.
-But, to his relief, McDaniels had planned to have him do an overdub the next day.
-He successfully completed the recording session and earned his credits on Nancy Wilson’s album, This Mother's Daughter.
-This opened the door for more recording and touring with such artists as Jermaine Jackson, The Whispers, Larry Vann, Billy Preston, Leo Sayer, Al Jarreau, Natalie Cole, Thelma Houston, saxophonist Cal Bennett, John Stewart, Doug Mcleod, The Beach Boys, Ron Thompson, Chris Bennett, Nils, Fleetwood Mac, Mick Fleetwood’s Blue Whale Blues Band and many other Warner Brothers, Capitol Records and Motown Recording artists.
+Brown completed the recording session and earned his credits on Nancy Wilson's album, This Mother's Daughter.
+This opened the door for more recording and touring with such artists as Jermaine Jackson, The Whispers, Larry Vann, Billy Preston, Leo Sayer, Al Jarreau, Natalie Cole, Thelma Houston, saxophonist Cal Bennett, John Stewart, Doug MacLeod, The Beach Boys, Ron Thompson, Chris Bennett, Nils, Fleetwood Mac, Mick Fleetwood's Blue Whale Blues Band and many other Warner Brothers, Capitol Records and Motown Recording artists.

 Gravity 180

-Eventually, Brown became the third member of the trio Gravity 180, which he considers to be his greatest artistic achievement to date.
-The other members of the trio are: Clydene Jackson on keyboards with phenomenal vocals, and Harold Payne on acoustic guitar with superb vocals.
+Eventually, Brown became the third member of the trio Gravity 180, which he considered to be his greatest artistic achievement to date.
+The other members of the trio are: Clydene Jackson on keyboards with phenomenal vocals, and Harold Payne on acoustic guitar and vocals.
 Payne and Jackson are the main songwriters for the group.
-Brown has stated that the group has given him the opportunity to express percussion in a way that could be said to be a percussionist’s dream.
 Gravity 180 was conceived without the aid of trap drums or a bass player; Jackson plays left hand keyboard bass.
 This gave Brown the opportunity to cover all the territory of trap drums and percussion in the arrangements of their music (driven by percussion).